 • The key to making this lamb really special is cutting the holes in it and stuffing them with garlic and rosemary.

 • Make sure you pour the stock in to the side of the lamb, as you don't want to knock the rosemary and garlic out of the lamb.

 • If you want to add some more flavour, and make it extra crispy on the outside, then after it has finished cooking in the slow cooker, transfer it to a roasting tin and cook it in the oven for 25-30 minutes.

 More lamb recipes

-If you’ve tried this slow cooker lamb shoulder recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this slow cooker lamb shoulder recipe, let us know how you got on in the comments below.